Grand Village of the Natchez Indians in Natchez, MSWednesday, September 28, 2005

 The first time I'd ever seen mounds like these was earlier this summer when Av and I visited Moundville (that visit here).
 Since we were going through Natchez on our way to Baton Rouge, we stopped at the Grand Village of the Natchez Indians park for just a few minutes.

-One website I found said that although people have been in Mississippi for 12,000 years, mounds have only been developed since about 2100 years ago, and their construction continued until about 300 years ago.
+One site noted that although people have been in Mississippi for 12,000 years, mounds have only been developed since about 2100 years ago, and their construction continued until about 300 years ago.
 The mounds here in Natchez aren't built as high as the ones in Moundville.
 The ones in Natchez are about 8' high.

 From one of the markers: